neilkillen/react-sitecore-personalize/README.md

 - cookieDomain - Your top level cookie domain of the website that is being integrated e.g ".example.com" and not "www.example.com".
 - apiEndpoint - Your API target endpoint specific to your data center region.
 [Europe](https://api.boxever.com/v1.2), [United States](https://api-us.boxever.com/v1.2), [Asia Pacific](https://api-ap-southeast-2-production.boxever.com/v1.2)
 - clientVersion - Client Versions the [Release Notes JS Library](https://doc.sitecore.com/cdp/en/developers/sitecore-customer-data-platform--data-model-2-1/release-notes-for-javascript-library.html) provides the available versions.
+- pointOfSale - This is the pointOfSale configured for the tenant.
+- webFlowTarget - This is the path for the Amazon CloudFront Content Delivery Network (CDN) for Sitecore Personalize.
-- eventSettings - Common Event properties LogEvents: enable/disable console logs, Pos: Your Point Of Sale, Currency: Currency used in POS ex 'USD', Language: Language in use ex 'EN', Channel: The channel captured ex 'WEB'.
+- eventSettings - Common Event properties LogEvents: enable/disable console logs, Currency: Currency used in POS ex 'USD', Language: Language in use ex 'EN', Channel: The channel captured ex 'WEB'.

 ```js
 import { useEffect } from 'react'